-You will be able to access the event 5 minutes before it starts by logging into your Hopin account, or by clicking here.
+You will receive an access link via email the week of the event, and will be able to access the event when virtual doors open the day of the event.
 You will also receive a reminder by email shortly before the event starts.

 Just like an in-person event, you can choose where you want to go and what you’d like to attend.
 In the reception area you will find the complete agenda showing what is happening where.
 You will also find an overview of the different event areas, and further details about the event.

 After logging into Hopin and entering the meeting, you’ll find yourself in the reception tab.
 Check here for meeting information such as important announcements, and the day’s schedule.
 From here, you’ll be able to jump to all of the meeting’s main areas.